HOME >> Single Blog

 Through simple operations like drag-and-drop, you can create professional dashboards without difficulty!

-Here is a tip for defining metric, it is important to note that these three indicators are not rigid and unchangable.
+Here is a tip for defining metrics: it is important to note that these three indicators are not rigid and unchangeable.
 Remember to be flexible and adaptable based on the characteristics of your own industry.
 For example, in the financial industry, the most recent purchase time may not be applicable, so it may be more appropriate to use the length of time that a customer holds a financial product instead of the last transaction interval, which better reflects the length of time a user has established a connection with a financial company.
+A unity dashboard can be a valuable tool in this context, allowing financial institutions to easily customize and track these dynamic metrics, providing real-time insights that are relevant to both the organization and its customers.

 3. Data Connection